pvhung1211/docker-learn/Bridge.md

 - **Isolation:**
     Containers on different bridge networks cannot directly communicate with each other.
 - **Single host limitation:**
-    Bridge networks are only suitable for containers running on the same [[Docker host]].
+    Bridge networks are only suitable for containers running on the same [[Docker Host]].
 - **Default network:**
     When you start a Docker container without specifying a network, it automatically joins the default "bridge" network.
 - **User-defined bridges:**